Executive

 Nate Ragolia

-Nate Ragolia is an author, editor, publisher, and podcaster.
-He’s published three books, There You Feel Free (2015), The Retroactivist (2019), and One Person Can’t Make a Difference (2022).
-Nate co-hosts Debut Buddies, a podcast about firsts, and is co-founder of the indie press Spaceboy Books.
-At Brink, he leads communication and marketing, writes grants, and collaborates with the leadership team on a wide variety of projects and programs.
-He has also dabbled in webcomics, e-zines, and music blogging, and worked in community wealth development and nonprofit strategy.
+He’s the author of three books, There You Feel Free (2015), The Retroactivist (2019), and One Person Can’t Make a Difference (2022), and co-hosts Debut Buddies, a podcast about firsts.
+He’s also the co-founder and publisher at the indie press Spaceboy Books.
+Additionally, Nate has dabbled in webcomics, e-zines, and music blogging, and has worked in community wealth development and nonprofit strategy.
 When he’s not doing the things listed above, Nate is a husband and a dog dad.

 Erin Clements